QBB123XX/ICT-SBA/README.md

 4. Execute "DB_Grouping.exe" to start entering data.

 "DB_Grouping.exe" stores all student information in a text file "Compdata.txt" in the folder "Data files".
-"Compdata.txt" acts as a database when used by DB_Grouping.exe.
+"Compdata.txt" acts as a database.

 Commands:

 list:
 List all student names, schools and corresponding student IDs.
-A '*' at the beginning of a name indicates a seed player.
+A '\*' at the beginning of a name indicates a seed player.

 search:
 Find information of a student based on his/her student ID.